Meldiron/node-swm/SLIME_FORMAT_VERBOSE.md

 ## Lowest chunk X

-TODO: Update this and Z section.
-Unsigned/signed is the answer to my confusion.
-Also update example at the end.

 2 bytes representing X of lowest possible chunk location.
-I believe this is required to support multiple world versions.
-On 1.17, I noticed the value is always `FF FF`.
-I would recommend trying this value or exporting any world on your Minecraft version to see what value it puts in there.
+Let's say my lowest chunk was `X=-12 Y=-88`, then lowest `X=-12`, so HEX valie is `FF F4`.
+Make sure to look for **signed** version of HEX, since we are using negative numbers.

 ### Lowest chunk Z

-Same as above, but for Z. Again, I noticed it's always `FF FF`on MC 1.17.
-Try that, or figure out what is used on your MC version.
+Same as above, but for Z.

 ### World width (in chunks)